-As defined by the requirements of ASC 280-10-50 Segment Reporting - Overall - Disclosure, the Company operates in one reportable segment: the design, development, marketing and sale of high-performance, mixed-signal analog semiconductors for the communications, computing, consumer, and industrial markets.
+As defined by the requirements of ASC 280-10-50 Segment Reporting - Overall - Disclosure, the Company operates in one reportable segment that includes the design, development, marketing and sale of high-performance, mixed-signal analog semiconductors for the communications, computing, consumer, and industrial markets.
 Geographic revenue is based on the location to which customer shipments are delivered.
-For the three months ended March, 31, 2011 and 2010, the Company derived substantially all of its revenue from sales to customers located outside North America.
-The following is a list of customers whose sales exceeded 10% of revenue for the three months ended March 31, 2011 and 2010.
+For the three months ended March 31, 2012 and 2011, the Company derived substantially all of its revenue from sales to customers located outside North America.
+The following is a list of customers whose sales exceeded 10% of revenue for the three months ended March 31, 2012 and 2011.

-Revenue

-Three months end led March 31,
+Three months ended March 31,

-Customers 2011 2010
+Customers 2012 2011

-А 16% 10% 14%
+A 15% 16%

 В 14%

-С 11%